larrybotha/pirple-nodejs-master-class/01-building-a-restful-api/README.md

 Node's `https.createServer` requires an options object containing at least the certificate and key.

-These need to be read in using `fs.readFileSync` as we don't want the server to start until the files are read in:
+These need to be read in using `fs.readFileSync` as the https server can't start until it has the required options:

 ```javascript
 const options = {